NigmatullinAN/mail-addons/mail_fix_553/README.rst

 Maintainers
 -----------
-This module is not maintainable since Odoo 9.0, because lack of interests from customers.
+This module is not maintained since Odoo 9.0.